FrankStappers/Yireo_RemoveSearch/README.md

 ## Installation via composer
 Installation of this module by copying things to `app/code` will **not** work: The composer `replace` will not be applied and the original namespaces `Magento\Search` and `Magento\CatalogSearch` will not be remapped to this extension.
 It does not work.
 Use composer instead.

-Instead, copy the extension to some kind of other folder in your Magento root, like `package-source`, and use this folder as a composer repository:

-    mkdir package-source/
-    cd package-source/
-    git clone git@github.com:yireo/Yireo_RemoveSearch.git
-    cd -
+Instead, first add the git repository to your composer project:

-    composer config repositories.yireo-removesearch path package-source/Yireo_RemoveSearch
+    composer config repositories.yireo-removesearch vcs git@github.com:yireo/Yireo_RemoveSearch.git

-First, register this module in your `composer.json` file:

-    composer require yireo/magento2-remove-search --no-update

-Next, open up the `composer.json` file and add the following manually to your configuration:
+Second, open up the `composer.json` file and add the following manually to your configuration:

     "replace": {
         "magento/module-advanced-search": "*",
         "magento/module-catalog-search": "*",